PacificBiosciences/SVTopo/docs/user_guide.md

 ### SVTopoVz step
 The SVTopoVz step generates images for each of the entries in the complex SV JSON file that:
-* are not simple deletions or tandem duplications
+* is not a simple deletion or tandem duplication
 * can be fully resolved by SVTopoVz into a complex SV graph

 For detailed notes on interpretation of these plots, see [result interpretation](https://github.com/PacificBiosciences/HiFi-SVTopo/blob/main/docs/result_interpretation.md).